ARROW: An Adaptive Rollout and Routing Method for Global Weather Forecasting: Introduction

-In this paper, we propose \textbf{ARROW}, an \textbf{A}daptive \textbf{R}ollout and \textbf{RO}uting method for global \textbf{W}eather forecasting.
-To address the first limitation, we propose a multi-interval forecasting model (MIFM) that enables forecasts across different time intervals within a unified model.
-It incorporates Ring Positional Encoding (RPE) and a Shared-Private Mixture-of-Experts (S\&P MoE) to capture spatial and multi-scale temporal dependencies.
+To address the first limitation, we propose a novel multi-interval forecasting model (MIFM) that enables capturing the multi-scale temporal correlations and circular spatial dependencies across different time intervals within a unified model.
+It has two key components: Shared-Private Mixture-of-Experts (S\&P MoE) and Ring Positional Encoding (RPE).

 Given that the same meteorological phenomena may evolve across different time scales, the S\&P MoE leverages shared experts to model variations common to all intervals, while private experts capture interval-specific patterns of atmospheric dynamics.
 Through its routing mechanism, knowledge of temporal variations at different scales can be effectively exchanged among experts.
 By introducing two auxiliary losses, the S\&P MoE not only promotes specialization of individual experts but also preserves a balanced contribution across all experts.
 Spatially, RPE encodes the Earth’s circular latitude structure within ARROW's tokenizer, enabling a more faithful representation of global atmospheric phenomena.

 To overcome the second limitation, we design an Adaptive Rollout Scheduler (AR Scheduler) that selects appropriate rollout strategies based on the initial conditions (e.g., current weather states).
 This mechanism, similar to adaptive solvers of PDEs in atmospheric dynamics~\citep{time-adaptive}, enhances the model’s ability to adapt to rapidly evolving atmospheric processes.
 Within the AR Scheduler, we construct a weather forecasting environment with corresponding state, action, and reward spaces.
 Q-learning is employed to learn the optimal adaptive rollout strategy for the pre-trained MIFM.
 However, multi-step fine-tuning guided by this strategy alters the MIFM parameters, rendering the original strategy suboptimal.
 Therefore, we integrate the Q-learning with multi-step fine-tuning in an alternating optimization paradigm.
 This integration allows ARROW to effectively suppress cumulative errors while learning the corresponding optimal policy.
 In summary, our contributions can be summarized as follows: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item We propose ARROW, an Adaptive-Rollout Routing method for global weather forecasting.
 ARROW formulates the adaptive rollout strategy as a decision-making problem that balances error accumulation with the accurate capture of fine-grained atmospheric dynamics. \item We introduce an MIFM that enables forecasts across different time intervals.
 Within MIFM, the S\&P MoE captures evolving weather variations across multiple time scales, while the RPE encodes spatial dependencies arising from the Earth’s spherical geometry. \item Experimental results demonstrate that ARROW achieves state-of-the-art performance in global weather forecasting, with overall improvements of approximately \textbf{10\%} in both RMSE and ACC. \end{itemize}